bivab/smbus-cffi/README.rst

 Notes
 -----

-Currently cffi, the module used for the bindings to the smbus library, is rather slow loading a module.
-It might take a moment to load smbus, in particular on slow devices like a Raspeberry Pi.
-This behaviour will change in future releases of cffi.

 The SMBus methods read_block_data and block_process_call are not fully tested, and might not work correctly, see note below.